Who Files Application and When

 - must be in the process of obtaining post-doctoral hours under the supervising Psychologist’s supervision, and

-- will be applying for a Psychologist license after completing the post-doctoral hours.
+- will apply for a Psychologist license after completing the post-doctoral hours.

-When a Psychological Assistant provides services under the direction of more than one Psychologist, ALL of the psychologists who are directly supervising the clinical work must apply to register the Psychological Assistant.
+When a Psychological Assistant provides services under the direction of more than one Psychologist, ALL of the psychologists who directly supervise the clinical work must apply to register the Psychological Assistant.

 Supervising Psychologist Responsibilities

 The supervising Psychologist must assume full professional, legal, and ethical responsibility for the services provided by the registered Psychological Assistant.
-As part of this application, the supervising Psychologist is required to provide:
+As part of the application, the supervising Psychologist must provide:

 - detailed and current, written job description delineating the range and type of duties, educational practicum and clinical experience to be assigned to the Psychological Assistant

 - limits of the Psychological Assistant’s independent action, emergency procedures for contacting the supervising Psychologist, and the amount and type of supervision the supervising Psychologist will provide